Endocrinology

 If hypogonadism occurs before puberty, sexual maturation does not occur.

-• Micropenis and small testes (<2-3ml).
+• Micropenis and small testes (less than 2-3ml).

 • High Voice (Failure of larynx growth).